Must have bike accessories for a long distance trip

 Mounting

-Strap or clip to rear subframe, hanging low on each side
+Strap or clip to the rear subframe, hanging low on each side

 Capacity